-Those who have completed their 12-year education and graduated from an educational institute that is certified by any of the following groups are also entitled to apply for the abovementioned educational institutes:
+- Those who have completed their 12-year education and graduated from an educational institute that is certified by any of the following groups are also entitled to apply for the abovementioned educational institutes: - i.

-- i.
 WASC (The Western Association of Schools and Colleges) - ii.
-CIS (Council of International Schools) - ACSI (Association of Christian Schools International) iii.
+CIS (Council of International Schools) - iii.
+ACSI (Association of Christian Schools International) - iv.
+NEASC (New England Association of Schools and Colleges)